raydeejay/advent2019/README.md

 These are the sources I've written (or I'm still writing) for the AoC 2019 event.
 They run in FICL 4 but should be compatible with other Forths.

-The IntCode computer is isolated in it's own file.
+The IntCode computer is isolated in its own file.

 The files named `dayNN.fs` and `dayNNb.fs` correspond to the challenges for each day.